maestro-os/kern-profile/README.md

 - Only one CPU core is supported
 - Only x86 in 32 bits is supported
 - Only the kernel can be profiled.
 It is not possible to load/observe several ELF at once (either kernel modules or userspace programs)
-- The plugin does not allow to generate [memory flamegraphs](https://www.brendangregg.com/FlameGraphs/memoryflamegraphs.html)